Why is My Period So Light this Month: Introduction

 The easiest way to estimate the volume of your flow is to use a menstrual cup like the Diva Cup.

-What about an extremely light period?
+What about a lighter than normal period?
 It could be considered to be 5-10 ml.
 However, anything less than around 30 ml is generally considered to be light.
 Check in with your doctor to find out if you have Hypomenorrhea.

 Things to Consider